Bustan Shoshan, Matsliah – Visitor Guide – Exotic Fruit Experience

 Since we enjoyed the loquat, when the tour ended, we asked Shulamit and purchased several kilograms of loquat.

 Our next stop was by the Black Sapote tree.
 And since its fruits were not ripe yet, Shulamit brought a frozen fruit.
-And its taste resembled an ice cream.
+And its taste resembled ice cream.

 Carambola